-In 2019 DGMM began to grant long term residency and humanitarian residence permits to applicants on the grounds of a new humanitarian circular.
+In 2019 PMM granted long term residency and humanitarian residence permits to applicants on the grounds of a new humanitarian circular.
 The humanitarian residence permit is mainly granted to Egyptians, Chechens, Daghestanis and Tajiks.
-The authorities assess each application on a case-by-case basis depending on the likelihood of persecution in the country of origin.
+The authorities assess each application on a case-by- case basis depending on the likelihood of persecution in the country of origin.
 These groups are generally not deported to their country of origin, even if a deportation decision is issued against them.